In a moment, you’ll see exactly how I got a $250,000 settlement for a resort guest’s slip and fall in a bathtub. She broke her arm.

 As her arm twisted, she fell on what felt like a sheet of glass.
 (However, it wasn’t glass.)
 Angela’s arm went over her head.
 She heard a crack as she braced for the impact.

 Angela hit her knee, hip, and her head impacted her arm and the side of the tub.
 When she sat up, she experienced extreme pain in her right arm and shoulder area.
 Unfortunately, she could not get out of the tub by herself.

 Her husband called 911.
 Paramedics came to the hotel room.
-An ambulance took her to Orlando Health hospital.
+An ambulance took her to Orlando Regional Medical Center (Orlando Health).
 Cases are typically worth more if you take an ambulance to the hospital.

 Orlando Health is the same hospital that an ambulance may take you to if you are hurt at Universal Studios Orlando.)

 Hotel Guest Broke Her Arm Upper (Humerus)

 At the hospital, she was told that she fractured her proximal humerus.
 The proximal humerus is the part of the upper arm bone that is closest to the shoulder.
 It’s the upper arm bone that is further from the elbow.

 At the top of this article is the actual MRI image that showed the break in her arm.

 As a result of the serious arm fracture, doctors performed surgery.
 Surgery increases the full settlement value of a case.
 She was right hand dominant.
 The full settlement value of a case is higher if you injured your dominant arm.